M.B. Koto pleads not guilty to DOC stabbing

 M.B.
 Koto pleaded not guilty to murder charges connected to the death of Cesar Dizon at the Department of Corrections.

-After being charged earlier this month with allegedly stabbing inmate Dizon, a convicted murderer, Koto appeared in the Superior Court of Guam Wednesday afternoon to plead not guilty to the charges.
+After being charged earlier this month with stabbing inmate Dizon, a convicted murderer, Koto appeared Wednesday afternoon in the Superior Court of Guam to plead not guilty to the charges.

 The charges however, now include aggravated murder with a special allegation of possession and use of a deadly weapon in the commission of a felony.
 Koto was initially charged with murder with the same special allegation before a superseding indictment was filed the day before his hearing.